rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 Making `VTable` a subtrait of `core::marker::Freeze` in this example is sufficient to allow this example to compile again, as static-promotion becomes legal again.
 This is however impossible as of today due to `core::marker::Freeze` being restricted to `nightly`.

 Orthogonally to static-promotion, `core::marker::Freeze` can also be used to ensure that transmuting `&T` to a reference to an interior-immutable type (such as `[u8; core::mem::size_of::<T>()]`) is sound (as interior-mutation of a `&T` may lead to UB in code using the transmuted reference, as it expects that reference's pointee to never change).
-This is notably a safety requirement for `zerocopy` and `bytemuck` which currently use their own equivalents of `core::marker::Freeze` to ensure that requirement, which imposes great maintenance pressure on these crates to ensure they support as many types as possible.
-They would notably benefit from `core::marker::Freeze`'s status as an auto-trait.
+This is notably a safety requirement for `zerocopy` and `bytemuck` which are currently evaluating the use of `core::marker::Freeze` to ensure that requirement; or rolling out their own equivalents (such as zerocopy's `Immutable`) which imposes great maintenance pressure on these crates to ensure they support as many types as possible.
+They could stand to benefit from `core::marker::Freeze`'s status as an auto-trait, but this isn't a requirement for them, and explicit derivation is considered suitable (at least to zerocopy).

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation